 Cash and cash equivalents include cash on hand, cash held as demand deposits at various banks and the Federal Reserve Bank ("FRB"), interest bearing deposits, federal funds sold, and liquid investments with original maturities of three months or less.
 The Bank is required to maintain an average reserve balance with either the FRB or in the form of cash on hand.
-During 2020, the Fed temporarily reduced the reserve requirement due to COVID-19.
-The required reserve balance at March 31, 2021 was \$0.
+During 2020, the Fed temporarily reduced the reserve requirement due to the coronavirus disease of 2019 ("COVID-19.")
+The required reserve balance at March 31, 2022 was \$0.